Unity Agricultural Center

 WoodSong is an organic goat dairy that works a herd of Saanen/Alpine/Nubian crosses to produce dairy such as chevre, yogurt, and kiefer, which are sold in a variety of flavors on the farm, along with plain, raw milk.
 The goats are fed on grass in the summer and hay in the winter; milking does are fed an additional diet of organic grains to support their lactation with extra protein.
 Born to farming parents who taught her the art of living in harmony with her fellow animals, owner-operator Sunniva Brady has been working with farm animals since she was five years old.

 Ecology Learning Center (pending)

-A next prospect for UAC is the Ecology Learning Center (ELC), an independent high school, whose mission is to foster authentic learning through mentorship and craft, while cultivating compassionate and resilient leaders, prepared to engage in the challenges of today and tomorrow.
+A next prospect for UAC is the Ecology Learning Center (ELC), a recently accredited Maine Charter school, whose mission is to foster authentic learning through mentorship and craft, while cultivating compassionate and resilient leaders, prepared to engage in the challenges of today and tomorrow.

 OUR INVESTMENT STRUCTURE